JLX0/auto_github/README.md

-# Currently under active development, documentations and examples will be added soon
+# Currently under active development

+- Documentations and more examples will be added soon
+- Currently, supports machine learning repos that are mainly written in Python and can be setup with `conda` and `pip`
+- Example usage is available

 # Auto-Github
 Automatically complete tasks related to Github with LLMs etc.